LethalZoro/LethalZoro/README.md

 - 📄 Know about my experiences on [LinkedIn](https://www.linkedin.com/in/muhammad-mustafa-633216a6/)

-- ⚡ Fun fact **I survived Elden Ring bosses with fewer rage quits than I had debugging CSS.**
+- ⚡ Fun fact **I survived Elden Ring bosses with fewer rage quits than I had deploying on Azure.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">